 Most of us recognize this type of plot: Bob is married to Alice.
-One day, Bob sees Dorothy at a club and is attracted to her.
+One day, Bob sees Carol at a club and is attracted to her.
 Perhaps things haven't been going so well with Alice for some time.
 Maybe they just had a major fight and Bob stormed off.
-Or maybe his marriage is perfectly healthy, and Bob has no other excuse than his own selfishness/ egotism/ libido.
-Whatever the reason, Bob flirts with Dorothy, which eventually leads to a sexual or romantic relationship and the various things that entails.
+Or maybe his marriage is perfectly healthy, and Bob has no excuse.
+Whatever the reason, Bob flirts with Carol, which eventually leads to a sexual or romantic relationship and the various things that entails.
 But here's the thing: Bob doesn't tell Alice about it.
-He doesn't dump her, he doesn't tell her that he thinks the marriage is on the rocks, he doesn't even ask for "more space".
+He doesn't dump her, he doesn't tell her that he thinks the marriage is on the rocks, he doesn't talk to her about Polyamory or swinging, he doesn't even ask for "more space".
 He continues to play the part of her husband, and expects her to continue being his wife, hoping that Alice won't notice when he starts coming in late for dinner, or ask him about the mysterious expenditures on their joint account.
-Sometimes, just to really play Alice for a sucker, their marriage will seemingly improve— he buys Alice gifts, pays attention to her and seems much happier, but all the while he's running off to see Dorothy.
-For extra scumbag points, he may be keeping Dorothy similarly in the dark about Alice.
+Sometimes, just to really play Alice for a sucker, their marriage will seemingly improve— he buys Alice gifts, pays attention to her and seems much happier, but all the while he's running off to see Carol.
+For extra scumbag points, he may be keeping Carol similarly in the dark about Alice.
 Chances are he'll eventually get caught; if he didn't, the story wouldn't have the same dramatic impact.
 A lot of angst and tension will ensue.

 Way back in the day, when marriage was considered permanent and divorce was a word whispered fearfully by gossiping old ladies, The Affair was a shocker of a storyline, and very often an automatic Moral Event Horizon for the cheating partner.
 However, it's worth noting that even further back in the day, the gods, goddesses and minor side characters of mythology listed "infidelity" under "Hobbies", didn't particularly care if their new "partner" was willing, and got away with it.
 Only their mortal lovers got the nasty side of the wronged wife's/husband's temper when the affair was discovered.